OpenSUTD/DiscoverSUTD-2021-microsite/_includes/index.md

 # What is this?
 DiscoverSUTD  is a 3 week long introduction to the SUTD community.
 It will last from 13 September 2021 - 30 September 2021.
+It is an onboarding event for every incoming batch of freshmores.
+There are many parts to it.
+Fifth row sessions, lab visits, supper, human library as well as other parts to this 3 week long event.
+To get involve in this event, simply click on contributing for fifth row leaders or individual leaders.

 DiscoverSUTD was started by the team behind [OpenSUTD](https://opensutd.org/).